01Reduce Interest Rates

 Expansionary fiscal policy works best once a recession is underway or becomes severe.
 Tax cuts create jobs by putting more money directly into the pockets of consumers and businesses.
 Discretionary spending creates jobs by directly hiring workers, sending contracts to businesses to hire workers, or increasing subsidies to state governments so that they don't have to lay off workers.

 One disadvantage of fiscal policy is that legislators disagree on whether tax cuts or increased spending is more cost effective.
 The resulting debate can delay action.

 Another disadvantage is that it can increase budget deficits and the U.S. debt.
-That's why Congress should cut spending or raise taxes once the recession is over.
+Congress should cut spending or raise taxes once the recession is over.

 When looking at job creation statistics, it is important to remember that not all jobs are created equal.
 Federal spending on public works creates construction jobs.
 That will successfully reduce the unemployment rate.
 It may not stimulate as much demand as it would if the same number of better paying high-tech jobs were created.